AzelogluLab/Sensor/README.md

 Includes all .stl files ready for 3D printing.
 Also includes .f3z file which enables editing of the intitial project in Fusion 360.

 **Laser-Cuttable Parts**
 Includes all .dxf files ready for laser cutting in mm scale.
+Includes chip design files (/Chip) and optical path casing (/Optical Path Casing).
 Also includes .f3z file which enables editing of the intial proejct in Fusion 360.

 **Code**
 Sensor.ino